fsprojects/Rezoom.SQL/doc/Rezoom/README.md

 ```

 Executing this version of `deleteManyDocuments` will only query for permissions
-once.
-This is thanks to the static analysis provided by Rezoom.SQL, which tells
+**once**.
+This is thanks to the static analysis provided by Rezoom.SQL, which
-Rezoom:
+tells Rezoom:

 1. `GetPermissions` doesn't have side effects or use any nondeterministic
    functions like `random`, so its result can be cached for the rest of this